WRLDCTY CONNECTIONS STAGE

 From Spectators to Participants

 What separates the places people return to from the ones they forget?
-Dominic Audet argues it comes down to one thing: whether a place makes people feel something together.
+Amahl Hazelton of Moment Factory argues it comes down to one thing: whether a place makes people feel something together.
 Drawing on landmark projects from Singapore to Madrid, he explores how immersive design, hidden technology and authentic storytelling are transforming cities, stadiums and public spaces into places of genuine human connection.

 9:35 – 10:30am